 See an overview of your changes

-The Publishing overview page helps you to keep track of upcoming changes and control when approved changes are published.
+The Publishing overview page helps you keep track of upcoming changes and control when approved changes are published.

 The changes listed can include updates to how your app is distributed on Google Play, such as the addition of new countries/regions to your app’s production release.
-Changes can also include content you’ve provided to help us review your app, such a content rating questionnaire or changes to your app’s target audience.
+Changes can also include content that you’ve provided to help us review your app, such as content rating questionnaire or changes to your app’s target audience.
 Each change is listed in a table, with a high-level change description and a link to the change itself.

 If managed publishing is turned on, you control when your approved updates are published on Google Play.